 Also, your financial institution may require a level 2 chimney inspection to obtain a mortgage.
 As a seller, having a level 2 inspection by a Certified Chimney Professional will help you avoid costly surprises that could delay the sale of your property.
 It can also give your property a competitive advantage when you show potential buyers that your chimney was inspected.

 Trust Advanced Chimney Sweep for the Best Chimney Inspections across Georgia and South Carolina.
-We serve the Greater Augusta GA area, Martinez GA, Evans GA, Hephzibah GA, Groveton GA, Thomson GA, Lincolnton GA, Waynesboro GA, CSRA (Central Savannah River Area) and the South Carolina Midlands region, Augusta GA, Lexington SC, Aiken SC, Orangeburg SC, North Augusta SC, West Columbia SC, Edgefield SC, and neighboring communities.
+We serve the Greater Augusta GA area, Martinez GA, Evans GA, Hephzibah GA, Groveton GA, Thomson GA, Lincolnton GA, Waynesboro GA, CSRA (Central Augusta River Area) and the South Carolina Midlands region, Augusta GA, Lexington SC, Aiken SC, Orangeburg SC, North Augusta SC, West Columbia SC, Edgefield SC, and neighboring communities.